 I expecting to gain an insight into the ex-con's psyche, since hypnosis can supposedly surface deeply repressed emotions, but I was left underwhelmed.
 The video didn't reveal anything that couldn't have been uncovered during a normal conversation.
 The participant spoke about the jealousy he'd felt as a child towards people whose parents were still together.
 Hardly groundbreaking stuff.

-What I did find interesting was the hypnotist introducing the session by saying that he was going to explore the subject's "present-life memories".
-Hang on, did he mean he sometimes probed events that he believed happeend before his clients were born?
-I checked his website out, and sure enough, there was a section dedicated to "past-life regression".
+What I did find interesting was the hypnotist introducing the session by saying that he was going to explore the subject's "present-life memories."
+Hang on, did he mean he sometimes probed events that he believed happened before his clients were born?
+I checked his website out, and sure enough, there was a section dedicated to "past-life regression."
 There's my next story, I thought.

 I imagined bringing together three cynical ex-cons for a past-life regression session would likely end with a good laugh, or that we'd learn some new some mumbo jumbo.
 I managed to persuade two men I'd spoken to for previous articles to sign up: reformed Glaswegian gangster Kevin Dooley, and Marcus "Paradise" Dawes, who served time in the US for firearms offences.
 Kevin's twin brother Brian was also up for it.
 He'd been involved in the Soho underworld before packing crime in to become an artist and clothing designer.
 With the session booked, we all just had to turn up at past-life regressionist Nicolas Ajula's house and let him take over.
 Here's what went down.